Mattciao96/progetto_import/README.md

 # progetto_import

-A simple script to facilitate the import of excel tables into mysql, updated
+A simple script to facilitate the import of excel tables into mysql